-At first glance, coffee and weight loss don't seem like words that belong together in the same sentence.
+At first glance, "coffee" and "weight loss" don't seem like words that belong together in the same sentence.
 But whether you love it hot or iced, coffee is about to become your go-to new diet drink.
-And if that sounds too good to be true — especially if you're hooked on your cup of joe, like many of us — we have good news.

-Inspired by exciting evidence that an ordinary cup of joe can help increase a person’s odds of a long life by up to 50 percent, former NBC Nightly News and 60 Minutes medical correspondent Bob Arnot, M.D., began experimenting with ways we can reap maximum benefits.
+Inspired by exciting evidence that an ordinary cup of joe can help increase a person’s odds of a long life by up to 50 percent, former NBC Nightly News and 60 Minutes medical correspondent Bob Arnot, MD, began experimenting with ways to reap the drink's maximum benefits.
 The result: A whole new way to detox, one built around special coffee (both regular and decaf, hot and iced) that boasts the highest doses of disease-and-fat-fighting antioxidants.
-To date, folks testing Dr. Arnot’s “coffee cleanse” have cured everything from eczema to type-2 diabetes while speeding off up to 50 pounds in 50 days.
-Promises Dr. Arnot: “Drink coffee my way, and you can trigger unparalleled weight loss while changing your entire life for the better.”
+To date, folks testing Dr. Arnot’s “coffee cleanse” have been able to treat everything from eczema to type 2 diabetes while shedding up to 50 pounds in 50 days.
+“Drink coffee my way, and you can trigger unparalleled weight loss while changing your entire life for the better,” Arnot said.

 High-phenol coffee affects the body by giving you...

 A faster metabolism.
 According to a preliminary Japanese study, phenols cause a short-term burst of faster calorie burning.
 Phenols also boost calorie burn long term by preventing a type of inflammation that not only stalls our thyroids, but can also lead to loss of metabolism-boosting muscle.
 Bonus: Stimulants in even a single cup of caffeinated coffee “are proven to increase metabolism by an extra 75-100 calories a day,” Arnot said.